constructores-en-python

-A constructor in Python is a special method __init__() that is called automatically when a new instance of a class is created.
+A constructor in Python is a special method __init__() that is automatically called when a new instance of a class is created.

-check the Object-Oriented Programming Course read more
+If you want to learn more, check out the Object-Oriented Programming Course

 # Class definition with constructor